Square – Serial Innovation

 But Square didn’t stop to innovate after that.
 This past May (2011) they’ve launched the Card Case app for consumers, where you can register your credit card and use the app to make payments in places (Merchants) that already work with Square.
 It’s paying by credit card, without the card.
 Without even requiring the Square card reader.

-As new business models appear and get traction faster than ever, it’s important to face the risk known as the Innovator Dilemma, where it lay out the great risk for a company to keep it doing business as usual even when identifying a new opportunity that may kill it’s own business.
+As new business models appear and get traction faster than ever, it’s important to face the risk known as the Innovator Dilemma, where it lay out the great risk for a company to keep it doing business as usual even when identifying a new opportunity that may kill its own business.

 When you hear about innovation in the payments’ field, the subject most talked about is NFC (Near Field Communication) where a chip is added to the phone (or into some credit cards) that allows it to exchange information with a reader just by getting close to it (a few inches).
 Google is one company betting on NFC in Android phones to be used as a payment system: Google Wallet.